dataloop-ai/dtlpy-documentation/tutorials/model_management/introduction/chapter.md

 3. Git repository
 4. other link

-#### The Model Adapter
+#### The Model adapter

-The Model Adapter is a python class that creates a single API between Dataloop's platform and your model.
-The Model Adapter class contains standardized methods that make it possible to integrate models into other parts of the Dataloop platform.
-Model Adapters allow the following model functions:
+The model adapter is a python class that creates a single API between Dataloop's platform and your model.
+The ModelAdapter class contains standardized methods that make it possible to integrate models into other parts of the Dataloop platform.
+Model adapters allow the following model functions:
 1. train
 2. predict
 3. load/save model weights